shobit1337/emoji-name-finder/README.md

 🔗Live Link🔗 [Emoji Name Finder App](https://emoji-name-finder.netlify.app/)

 > Note: This project was build by me from scratch.
-It is markEight project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markEight project for the admission process in neogcamp by Tanay Pratap, more info at: [neog.camp](https://neog.camp)

 # Stack